shruhh/DevComSelection-Phase-2/README.md

 ## A Blog Website

-I build a blog website using Django
+I built a blog website using Django

 ### Prerequisites